-Correspondence, enclosed, has been received from Keep Northern Ireland Beautiful (KNIB) requesting funding for the Eco-Schools Programme for 2021/22.
+Correspondence, had been received and was circulated from Keep Northern Ireland Beautiful (KNIB) requesting funding for the Eco-Schools Programme for 2021/22.
 KNIB co-ordinates the Eco-Schools Programme, which aims to combine pupils learning with action on improving the environmental performance of the school.

 The Eco-Schools Programme is extremely popular in Borough with 74 schools registered in the scheme and of these 43 schools achieving the highest level, Green Flag accreditation.
-Many schools engage with the Council through Ecoschool topics such as Waste and Recycling, Biodiversity and Climate Change.
+Many schools engage with the Council through Eco-school topics such as Waste and Recycling, Biodiversity and Climate Change.